MileHacker Logo

 • Ramadan: Special desserts like Kunafa and Qatayef become prominent.

-• Eid-Adha: Lamb-based dishes feature heavily during this Islamic holiday.
+• Eid al-Adha: Lamb-meals with feature heavily during this Islamic holiday.

-• Local Festivals: Could include specific foods, but major international food carnivals are absent.
+• Local Festivals: May have specific foods, but major international food festivals are absent.

-• Seasonal Foods: Specific ingredients in season can be seen in local dishes.
+• Seasonal Foods: Specific seasonal ingredients appear in local dishes.

 Unique Dining & Views